The opioid crisis and drug abuse are affecting veterinarians now more than ever.

 If your veterinarian ever gives you trouble about filling or refilling any controlled drugs, don’t give them attitude.
 Give them respect.

 This pet health content was written by a veterinarian, Dr. Debora Lichtenberg, VMD.
-It was last reviewed Sept.
-5, 2018.
+It was last reviewed and updated Dec.
+20, 2018.